dfrnt-labs/terminusdb-docs-static/src/app/docs/time-travel-howto/page.md

 ["terminusdb:///data/Product/Widget"]
 ```

 This does not erase history — it creates a new commit that sets the document back to its previous value.
-The full history of changes is preserved.
+TerminusDB preserves the full history of changes.

 ### TypeScript